-Before establishing a company in Estonia
+What to consider before establishing a company in Estonia?

 A) An annual report must be submitted